-Notice: The following agenda describes the issues that the Board plans to consider at the meeting.
+Notice: The following agenda describes the issues that the Committee plans to consider at the meeting.
 At the time of the meeting, items may be removed from the agenda.
-Please consult the meeting minutes for a description of the action and deliberation of the Board.
+A quorum of the Board may be present during any committee meetings.